STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Yes, for most uncomplicated cases.
 Focused history alone gives the Specialist GP enough information to classify severity and start first-line treatment — the retraction history (how far you can retract, whether it causes pain or splitting, when symptoms started, any prior episodes) tells most of the story.
 First-line treatment is the same regardless of severity for uncomplicated cases: topical corticosteroid cream plus a structured stretching routine over 4 to 8 weeks, with around 70 to 90% resolution.
 In-person examination is genuinely useful only in a minority of cases — see 'when in-person review is needed'.

-A 10 to 15 minute Specialist GP phone consult covering focused history, classification of severity from the retraction history, decision on first-line topical-plus-stretching treatment, and the prescription sent electronically during the consult to your nominated pharmacy.
+A 10 to 15 minute Specialist GP phone consult covering focused history, classification of severity from the retraction history, decision on first-line topical-plus-stretching treatment, and treatment arranged on the call.
 The Specialist GP also covers the stretching routine in detail (technique, frequency, duration, warning signs), expected timeline (most improvement by week 4, full resolution by 8 weeks for responders), and what to do if response is incomplete.
 A follow-up phone consult at 4 weeks is included.

 The stretching routine works alongside the cream.
 Gentle daily retraction, taken to the comfortable maximum without forcing or causing pain, held for a couple of minutes, repeated a handful of times.
 The corticosteroid reduces inflammation and slightly thins the skin, making the foreskin more elastic; the stretching gradually lengthens the tight ring.
 The Specialist GP covers the exact technique at the consult — getting it right matters.
 Resolution rates in published studies are 70 to 90% for non-scarred cases; many patients who would previously have been routed straight to circumcision avoid surgery entirely with this approach.